 When the time comes to fund the full school fees for a bursary recipient, Bedales School will cover 50% of the costs.
 Therefore, every £1 donated or raised for the John Badley Foundation will be doubled.

 In order to offer a bursary place, the school must have the confidence that it will be able to fund that child’s entire time at the school, whether they start in the Prep School Dunhurst or in sixth form.
 Therefore, regular donations play a critical role in helping the John Badley Foundation to forward plan.

-If you would like to organise your own fundraising event for the John Badley Foundation, perhaps a sponsored challenge, or help at a school event, please contact Veryan Vere Hodge (01730 711697)
+Why not organise your own fundraising event for the John Badley Foundation, perhaps a sponsored challenge, or help at a school event?

 Gifts from Overseas

 Bedales is registered with the Charities Aid Foundation American Donor Fund.
 This provides a tax effective solution for US donors.